Alan4247748/friendly-potato/docs/intro.md

 ![Docusaurus logo](/img/docusaurus.png)

-You can reference images relative to the current file as well, as shown in [the extra guides](../tutorial-extras/manage-docs-versions.md).
+You can reference images relative to the current file as well, as shown in [the extra guides].

 ## Code Blocks